LearnTeachCode/intro-javascript-class/week-5/5-1-function-basics.md

-## 5.1: Overview of functions, variable scope, and the return statement
+## 5.1: Overview of functions: Defining them, running them, and using inputs

 Functions are one of the most fundamental concepts in programming, but full of nuances that can be challenging to wrap your head around!
 Let's take a look at some examples though.
 This guide will also serve as a reference for solving our [function practice challenges](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-5/5-2-function-challenges.md).